Pullad

 Pullad is a town in Thiruvalla Taluk Thiruvalla Revenue Division in the Pathanamthitta district, Kerala.

 Pullad is a part of Koipuram census village.
 It is situated 12 km east from Thiruvalla SCS Junction and 3 km from Kumbanad along the TK Road.
 It is part of Tiruvalla taluk.

 Pullad is the part of Aranmula legislative assembly constituency and Pathanamthitta parliament constituency.

+The Padinjattethil family has been associated with the development of Pullad.
+Members of the family donated land for infrastructure projects in the area, including government offices, schools, and places of worship.
+Among those associated with these activities were the family patriarch, Padinjattethil Neelakanda Panicker, and his younger brother, Vaidyan N. Narayana Panicker.